Danish Property Tax Reform: LVT + Smoothed Profit Tax

 - Annual Land Value Tax (LVT) of 1% on land value only (not buildings)

-- Profit tax of 10% on gains at sale, paid in annual installments over 5-10 years
+- Profit tax of 10% on gains at sale, paid in annual installments over 5 to 10 years

 - LVT credit system — LVT paid accumulates as credit that offsets profit tax base (prevents double taxation)